ModernRonin/ProjectRenamer/README.md

 If anything goes wrong, all changes will be discarded.

 ## Limitations
-ProjectRenamer has a few limitations.
+*renameproject* has a few limitations.
 Some of them are *hard limitations*, meaning they are unlikely to go away, others are *soft limitations*, meaning they exist only because I simply have not gotten round to fix them.
 I also do not really have a lot of free time to spend on this, but am totally open to PRs.

 ### Hard
 Your local repository copy must be clean.
 This is to ensure that in case we have to discard changes, we don't discard anything you wouldn't want discarded, by accident.
-If ProjectRenamer detects uncommitted changes, added files or the like, it will abort its operation.
+If *renameproject* detects uncommitted changes, added files or the like, it will abort its operation.

 ### Soft